scmccoy/Six-Strings-Game/README.md

 is a word game.
 [Check it out on Heroku!](https://sixstrings.herokuapp.com/)

+Developed with Angular JS, JavaScript ES6, Ruby on Rails, HTML5, CSS, and SASS.

 ## How to play

 1. Find the 6 words to match the six clues.